SeanFitzgibbon/coding-club/docs/session04.md

 ## Goal

-Recap the material from the first few weeks and give the students an opporunity to apply what they have learnt to create a project of their own creation.
+Recap the material from the first few weeks and give the students an opportunity to apply what they have learnt to create a project of their own creation.
 If time, introduce loops and functions.
-If not time, loops and functions can be introduced during the subsequent robotics weeks.
+> If not time, loops and functions can be introduced during the subsequent robotics weeks.

 ## Schedule